How to Get a Singapore S Pass in 2024-25 | Complete Guide

 One can use self-assessment toot to check whether he is eligible or not for having the S-Pass.

-With the use of the self-assessment tool, if he is not eligible and even after this he applies for S-Pass, then it will be rejected.
+With the use of the self-assessment tool, if he is not eligible and even after this he applies for an S-Pass, then it will be rejected.

 If he is eligible according to the self-assessment tool, then there are 90 to 95 percent chances to get S-Pass without any rejection.